chad-hub/homeland-obscurity/README.md

   <img src="/eda_plots/layer_5_activations.PNG" alt="drawing" width="1000"/>
 </p>

 The above images are a sampling of the outputs from activation layers 2 and 5 for a tudor-style home, in Xception and my baseline model.
 It is now clear why my model struggled mightly to distinguish between any of the features of the houses.
 Why exactly are the majority of the images in the baseline model completely blacked out?
 It has to do with the activation function specified in the neural networks.
 Generally, activation functions are how we introduce non-linearity to the model.
 Activation functions take the input from the convolution step, and adjust the outputs according to the specified function.
 ReLu activation is very common in CNNs, and is what I employed in my model.
+Below is

 <p align="center">
   <img src="/eda_plots/relu.png" alt="drawing" width="400"/>